Annual Fee Explained: Should You Pay It?

 As you can see, these fees can vary significantly depending on the issuer and chosen credit card.
 Aside from these charges, you may also encounter:

 • Cash advance fees: Getting a cash advance is like taking out a short-term loan at a bank or ATM.
-The credit card cost for this service is usually around 3 to 5% of the borrowed amount.
+The cost is usually around 5% of the borrowed amount, and interest begins accruing immediately.

-• Interest fees: Interest fees are charged when you don’t pay your entire credit card bill each month.
-The average interest rate is around 18% for new offers and 15% for existing accounts.
+• Interest fees (APR): Interest fees are charged when you don’t pay your entire credit card bill each month.
+As of 2026, the average interest rate has risen significantly, typically ranging from 21% to 29% depending on your creditworthiness.

 • Returned payment fees: This fee is charged if, for instance, your annual payment bounces due to insufficient funds in your account.
 It should amount to anywhere between $20 and $40.